Bodyweight Lunge

 How to Perform

-Stand tall with feet hip-width apart and hands placed on the hips for balance.
-Maintain an upright torso and look straight ahead before initiating the movement.
+Stand tall with feet hip-width apart, hands on hips or at sides for balance.

-6. Alternate legs for each repetition, or complete all reps on one side before switching.
+5. Alternate legs or complete reps on one side before switching.

 Coaching Tips